SamuelSwartzberg/flashcardifying_text_temp/inf/inf.md

 A listbox (or list box) is a UI element that contains a list of values within a box, of which the user can select one or more (depending on the box)

-#### corners

-##### hot corners

-⟮hot corners⟯ are a feature of ⟮mac⟯ and some ⟮DEs on linux⟯ where ⟮moving your mouse into a corner⟯ will ⟮perform a certain action⟯

 #### dropdown list/menu